 Can I Use the Oil Plus 2C on exterior pieces?

 Rubio doesn’t recommend using their Oil Plus 2C on exterior applications as it won’t hold up.
 They have a product called Hybrid Wood Protector in 22 colors for exterior applications.
+Check out our full test and review of the wood protector.

 More DIY Projects